 That’s why Kenny’s parents were brother and sister.

-Not Really Down Syndrome
+Kenny Wasn’t Really an Animal with Down Syndrome

-But Kenny’s condition wasn’t actually Down syndrome.
+Kenny’s condition wasn’t actually Down syndrome.
 Down syndrome only occurs in humans.
 It results from chromosome 21 having a third copy, instead of the usual pair.
 But tigers have only 19 chromosomes compared to humans’ 23 chromosomes.

-So, Down syndrome is an impossibility in tigers.
-What Kenny had was a Down-syndrome-like condition.
+So, down syndrome is an impossibility in tigers.
+What Kenny had was a down-syndrome-like condition.
 He had features similar to those seen in human beings affected by Down syndrome.
 The most visible of which was his face.

 Although people are often intrigued by “cute” animals, Kenny won over the hearts of many.
 But it was more than his out-of-the-ordinary looks that attracted crowds.
 The tiger was non-aggressive, unlike most wild tigers.
 He was very friendly with the wildlife reserve staff.
 This personality made him a favorite with visitors.
 And people considered his strange looks beautiful.